ModelDBRepository/112547/README.md

-<html><pre>
-This is the readme for the model associated with the papers:
+# This is the readme for the model associated with the papers:

-Ref: Laventovich and Hemkin, A mathematical model of spontaneous calcium(II) oscillations in astrocytes.
-J Theor Biol 2008;
+Ref: Laventovich and Hemkin, A mathematical model of spontaneous calcium(II) oscillations in astrocytes. *J Theor Biol* 2008;
 251(4):553-60.

-Abstract:
+## Abstract:

 Astrocytes exhibit oscillations and waves of Ca2+ ions within their cytosol and it appears that this behavior helps facilitate the